dasher-project/dasher-web/documents/OnboardingForDasherDevelopment.md

 ## So wheres the code?

-Code is currently being worked on in the redash repo. https://github.com/dasher-project/redash The language model can be found at https://github.com/google-research/mozolm
+Code is currently being worked on in the dasher-web repo. https://github.com/dasher-project/dasher-web The language model can be found at https://github.com/google-research/mozolm

 ## Who's working on this?